ibm-cloud-docs/data-virtualization/connecting/credentials.md

 There are three types of credentials:

 - *IBMid* - If you use {{site.data.keyword.Bluemix_notm}}, this is the ID that you would use to log in to {{site.data.keyword.Bluemix_notm}}.
 Only the IBMID can be used to manage users by accessing **User Management** in the web console.
-This is not what you use to connect applications or tools to your Data Virtualization database.
+This is not what you use to connect applications or tools to your Data Virtualization instance.
 - *Db2 database credentials* - These credentials are generated when you create **New credential** under **Service credentials** for the service in {{site.data.keyword.Bluemix_notm}}.
 - *IBMid-created users* - These IBMid-created user IDs and passwords can be used to log directly into the web console URL and to connect to the Db2 database from applications or tools.